 What do you do at a Legoland?

 They wanted to know, “What is there at Legoland?
-Piles of Legos lying around?”
-Well there actually are lots of Legos lying around in certain areas of the park waiting to be transformed by the creativity of visiting kids, but Legoland is a lot more than that.
+Piles of Legos lying around?”.
+Well, there are lots of Legos lying around in some regions of the park waiting to be transformed by the creativity of visiting kids, but Legoland is a lot more than that.